Aashi-tripathi/50day-paper2pipeline-rnaseq/README.md

 - Built a strong foundation to interpret scRNA-seq methods sections
 - Prepared to map research papers to computational pipelines

-- Day 4 – Dissecting a real scRNA-seq research paper for primary understanding
+- DAY 4 – Dissecting a real scRNA-seq research paper for primary understanding

 Focus:
 - Learning how scRNA-seq studies are structured